 It's embarrassing.
 We've been using web forms to push Sitecore analytics to Salesforce leads with S4S since 2013 but not for a second thought about not using web forms.
 Then along came a customer who said, "We need to see web analytics in Salesforce but we don't use Sitecore forms!".
 What!
 Who does that?

+The use case was a sales rep needing to view, in Salesforce, the website behavior after an email recipient clicked on a link in an email.
 Before revealing the solution, a quick note on why you need Sitecore analytics in Salesforce.
 Simply put, it provides the sales team with more intelligence about their prospects and customers.
 More information leads to higher conversion rates i.e. more sales.

 First, you need a unique identifier in each Salesforce lead or contact record.
 We do this at create time using a formula field or a trigger.
 Avoid using the Salesforce object id as that introduces a security risk.
 Now that you have a unique id you need to map that field to your Marketing Automation Solution (MAS).
 Of course, your MAS needs to have the Salesforce mapping capability, as does Salesforce Pardot, Salesforce Marketing Cloud, Oracle Eloqua, and Adobe Marketo, to name a few.